projectatomic/atomic-site/source/blog/2018-01-16-using-image-registries-with-buildah.md

     IMAGE ID             IMAGE NAME                                               CREATED AT             SIZE d4cd7d73ee42         docker.io/library/registry:latest                        Dec 1, 2017 22:15      31.74 MB

 Okay, so we don't have a fedora-bashecho anymore.
-Let's pull the image from Docker hub:
+Let's pull the image from Docker Hub:

     # buildah from ipbabble/fedora-bashecho